aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 ### AWS account requirements

-- This deployment requires you to have access granted to Amazon Bedrock for Anthropic's Claude Sonnet 3 and Amazon's Titan embedding models in your AWS region.
+- This deployment requires you to have access granted to Amazon Bedrock for Anthropic's Claude 3 Sonnet, Claude 3 Haiku and Amazon's Titan embedding models in your AWS region.
 - Check Models support by AWS Region [here](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).

 **AWS resources required:**